The Art of Companionship: How Art Connects Us

 - 3 min read

-When I travel for business, one of my rituals has always been to visit an art museum.
-Over the years this practice has left me with a circle of favorite paintings scattered across cities, like friends waiting for me to return.
+When I travel for business, one of my rituals is to visit an art museum.
+Over the years, this practice has gifted me a circle of favorite paintings scattered across cities.
+They feel like friends waiting for my return.

-In San Francisco, it is an early, spare Georgia O’Keeffe, just a few decisive lines that hold clarity.
-At the Phillips in Washington, D.C., I visit the Pippins and embrace their emotion.
-In Amsterdam, I still marvel at the works that need no introduction, such as Van Gough, but in New York and Washington, it is the Vuillards that speak to me.
+In San Francisco, I admire an early, spare Georgia O’Keeffe.
+Its few decisive lines hold clarity.
+At the Phillips in Washington, D.C., I embrace the emotion of the Pippins.
+In Amsterdam, I marvel at the works of Van Gogh, which need no introduction.
+Yet, in New York and Washington, it is the Vuillards that truly speak to me.

-The Metropolitan Museum holds another Vuillard that draws me back again and again: women arranging white chrysanthemums in a vase.
-The palette is subtle, maroon, black, and white but somehow, I can feel the texture of the dresses, the quiet of the parlor, the creativity in the act of arranging flowers.
-Every visit reveals something different to me.
-I’ve learned with time, that once a painting stops speaking to you, you can move on as I have experienced this with a number of artists, but when a painting keeps offering new insights and questions, it becomes a companion for life.
+The Metropolitan Museum holds another Vuillard that draws me back again and again.
+It features women arranging white chrysanthemums in a vase.
+The palette is subtle—maroon, black, and white—but somehow, I can feel the texture of the dresses and the quiet of the parlor.
+Each visit reveals something new.

-I live surrounded by art: hundreds of images in my studio, each one meaningful, each one shaping the atmosphere of creativity and peace.
+I live surrounded by art: hundreds of images in my studio, each one meaningful and shaping the atmosphere of creativity and peace.
 To me, art is less about escape than about centering.
 Most of us don’t have time to meditate or sit in silence every day.
-But if our eyes can brush over an image that brings pleasure, or poses a gentle question, that moment is invaluable.
+But if our eyes can brush over an image that brings pleasure or poses a gentle question, that moment is invaluable.

-Art is a companion sometimes quiet, sometimes insistent, always ready to meet us where we are.
-And in sharing the art of PiP Art Gallery, that is the invitation: to pause, to look, and to let imagination walk alongside you.
+Art is a companion—sometimes quiet, sometimes insistent, always ready to meet us where we are.
+In sharing the art of PiP Art Gallery, that is the invitation: to pause, to look, and to let imagination walk alongside you.

 Follow our art journey on Pinterest and let inspiration find you in the quiet scroll of your day.
 May each image pause you, console you, or spark a new story of your own.